jannis-kiriasis/digibooking/README.md

     ![Hero services desktop](./README-files/hero-services.png)

 8.	**SEO services**
     This section explains why and how Digibooking does SEO.
 Some holidaymakers know already where to go and so they go straight to look for a hotel.
 Some others like to be inspired.
 The second group tend to search for locations and destinations and then book a trip only when they have been inspired.
-This is the audience Digibooking look to target by doing SEO.
+This is the audience Digibooking look to target by doing SEO for its clients.

     The illustration recalls a local search on a map using a mobile or tablet.